philrz/super/book/src/super-sql/functions/intro.md

 as their arguments.
 When type errors occur, functions will return structured errors reflecting the error.

+>[!NOTE]
-> _Static type checking of function arguments and return values is not yet implemented
+> Static type checking of function arguments and return values is not yet implemented
-> in SuperSQL but will be supported in a future version._
+> in SuperSQL but will be supported in a future version.

 Throughout the function documentation, expected parameter types and the return type are indicated with type signatures having the form